FUTURE OF MEDICINE

 What it is:

-The ALP test measures the level of alkaline phosphatase, an enzyme found in several parts of the body, including the liver, bones, intestines, and bile ducts.
+Measures the level of alkaline phosphatase, an enzyme found in several parts of the body, including the liver, bones, intestines, and bile ducts.
 It helps break down proteins and plays a role in bone and liver health.

-What it matters:
+Why it matters:

 Elevated ALP can signal a problem with the liver or bile ducts (like blockage or inflammation), or increased bone activity (such as during growth, healing, or certain bone diseases).
 It's often interpreted alongside other tests to help determine the source of the elevation.